Meet the Farmers

-Farmer Musical Instrument Company
+The History of Farmer Musical Instrument Company

-The Farmer Foot Drum Deluxe, the flagship of Farmer Musical Instruments, was first conceived while listening to John Lee Hooker in my woodshop in 2003.
-I could hear his feet tapping rhythmic beats to accompany his guitar and voice - but it sounded as if he had a drummer playing with him.
-I wondered if it would be possible for my feet to create a sound richer than simple tapping and I sketched out a design for a foot-played acoustic drum kit with multiple sounds.
-Using portability, great sound, and durability as the guiding principals in my design, I eventually constructed a crude contraption.
+The Farmer FootDrum, flagship of Farmer Musical Instruments, was first conceived while Pete was listening to John Lee Hooker in his woodshop in 2003.
+He could hear his feet tapping rhythmic beats to accompany his guitar and voice - but it sounded as if he had a drummer playing with him.
+Pete wondered if it would be possible for his feet to create a sound richer than simple tapping and he sketched out a design for a foot-played acoustic drum kit with multiple sounds.
+Using portability, great sound, and durability as the guiding principals in my design, he eventually constructed a crude contraption.

 Pete built it for himself and enjoyed busking around Seattle and playing for friends.
 He decided to officially start up his own business in the fall of 2005 after hearing too many folks ask to buy it out from under his feet.
 After launching the business, he still worked by day as a high school teacher and spent his nights toiling away in a rented single car garage to advance his designs and build a foot played drum kit with shakers, tambourines, snare, bass and more.
 In 2008, the universe (or at least the economy) conspired and pushed him into the business full time.
 While it certainly felt like a leap of faith, he knew he had enough passion and drive to make it happen.
 Moreover, the encouragement and support from strangers, family, and friends spurred him on.